Israel parliament sets date for new government vote | DW | 08.06.2021

 They have protested outside the homes of right-wing lawmakers accused of "betrayal" for joining the coalition.
 Security has been stepped up for some of the lawmakers in the coalition.

-There have been warnings that the protests could morph into physical violence in the coming days.
+There have been warnings that the protests could turn violent in the coming days.

 kmm/wmr (Reuters, AFP, dpa)